 How does it happen?

 Normally, it comes with a link that takes you to a web page that hackers created solely for the purpose of stealing.
 If you’re not paying attention, the web page might look legitimate to you.
-If you fall on this trick, you will be surrendering your account details on the fake website, where it takes that information to their server instead of the bank or organization.
-One way also is when they send an email with an attachment for downloading while the hacker gets an access to your system through installing a malware on your device.
+If you fall on this trick, you will be surrendering your account details on the fake website, which takes that information to their server instead of the bank or organization.
+Another way is when they send an email with an attachment for downloading while the hacker gets access to your system by installing malware on your device.

-This cybercrime is sophisticated as it involves a lot of planning and set up before they attack or collect information.
-Once they gathered what they need, the last step is to use these confidential information for fraud or to make illegal purchase.
+This cybercrime is sophisticated as it involves a lot of planning and setup before they attack or collects information.
+Once they gathered what they need, the last step is to use this confidential information for fraud or to make illegal purchases.

 Tips to avoid phishing scams

 - Always check the spelling or grammatical errors on the website address and email addresses.
-They might seem the same with the well-known organizations or website, but they are created to mimic one.
-Check also for HTTPS on address bar instead of HTTP because HTTPS is more secured.
+They might seem the same with well-known organizations or websites, but they are created to mimic one.
+Check also for HTTPS on the address bar instead of HTTP because HTTPS is more secure.

 - Don’t just click links on your email.
 Ensure that the URL is legitimate and matches the link provided.
-Be aware of pop ups as they may contain virus that can steal your data.
+Be aware of pop-ups as they may contain viruses that can steal your data.

-- Call your bank or the organization to verify in case the email is asking for sensitive information, such as passwords or account details.
+- Call your bank or the organization to verify if the email asks for sensitive information, such as passwords or account details.